victoriadrake/acme-gallery/README.md

 ## Usage (command line)

-1. Clone the repository:
+### 1. Clone the repository

 ```
 $ git clone https://github.com/hivickylai/acme-gallery.git
 ```

-2. Enter the repo directory and download dependencies:
+### 2. Enter the repo directory and download dependencies

+This tool makes use of Node.js and npm.
+You can find instructions for installing these here: https://docs.npmjs.com/getting-started/installing-node

 ```
 $ cd acme-gallery
 $ npm install
 ```

-3. Place any number of images in the `acme-gallery/images/` folder
+### 3. Place any number of images in the `acme-gallery/images/` folder

 These images will be optimized for you.

-4. Optionally, edit the `.sass` and `.pug` files
+### 4. Optionally, edit the `.sass` and `.pug` files

 You may wish to change the styling, or the page's title and description.

-5. Generate the gallery
+### 5. Generate the gallery

 In `acme-gallery/`, run: